Work begins to add third lane in Ladd Canyon

 The project is resuming after starting in April 2019, when crews widened the shoulders of the east- and westbound lanes of Interstate 84 for 10 miles between La Grande and Ladd Canyon, removed a bridge and installed a concrete box-like culvert large enough to accommodate semitrailers.
 Eliminating the bridge was beneficial because it tended to get icy.

-Strandberg explained bridges usually freeze first in cold conditions because they are sandwiched between cold air.
-The adjacent road by contrast freezes later because only its top surface is exposed to frigid air while the bottom remains insulated in soil.
+Strandberg explained bridges usually freeze first because they are sandwiched between cold air.
+The adjacent road freezes later because only its top surface is exposed to frigid air while the bottom remains insulated in soil.

 Strandberg said ODOT later will collect data to determine the effects the new culvert is having on road closures.